RobTillaart/DAC8574/README.md

 so it is probably not possible to 'multiplex' these chips by adjusting the address pins during operation, but feedback welcome if you try this.

+Furthermore the device has two extended address (so called in the datasheet) pins A2 and A3 which should by default be connected to GND.
+Since 0.1.1 the library supports these two extra address bits, which enables more DAC8574 devices on one I2C bus.
+See section below.

 ### Extended address

 By using the A2 and A3 pins one can "extend" the address of the device, effectively use up to 16 devices on the same I2C bus.
 Please note the A2 and A3 pins are not part of the I2C address but are part (2 bits) of the internal control byte.
-These bits are not seen on an I2C scanner as part of the address.

-See section below for the pin mapping.

-- I2C address conflict?
+The extended address pins (bits) are not seen by any I2C scanner as these (almost) always use an 8 bits address.
+The A2 A3 extended address lines are not used so this might result in anomalies during an I2C scan as multiple devices might answer.
+Feedback about this is welcome.

+The A2 and A3 pins can be set with **setExtendedAddress()**, see section below.

 ### I2C pull ups

 To be able to reach 1 MHz (ESP32) the pull ups need to be fairly strong.
-Preliminary tests (DAC8571) indicate that 2K works.
+Preliminary tests (DAC8571 from same family) indicate that 2K works.

 ### I2C performance